Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Tokenizer System

 Not a casual UI feature.
-A deeper architecture layer around how meaning is represented, compressed, routed, and processed.
+A candidate architecture layer around representation, compression, routing, and processing, pending technical and IP review.

 architectureefficiencysemantic layer